Looking to start a morning routine? Here are five simple tips to get your morning started off on the right foot.

 I just found some 10-minute stretching videos on Youtube and I play them on the television.
 I’ve been trying different instructors and I found one that I really liked.

-Here’s my new morning routine that I’ve been doing for five days (I put it into a Google doc so I’d remember it):
+Here’s my morning routine (I put it into a Google doc so I’d remember it):

 7:15: wake up and drink a glass of water